sofbruni/AI_PROJECT2023-2024/README.md

-# Artificial Intelligence & Machine Learning - 2023/2024 : Trains Dataset Project (title to be changed)
+# Artificial Intelligence & Machine Learning - 2023/2024 : Trains Dataset Project
 - **Bruni Sofia        (285231)**
 - **Sebastiani Mattia  (......)**
 - **Torella Marta      (284091)**

 ## A Brief Introduction to our Project ⚙️ (section 1)
 Welcome to our project and get ready to follow us in this journey as we explore the duties of a senior data scientist for the "famous" **ThomasTrain** company!
 As a matter of fact, our main goal is to help the company to improve its marketing campaign, and consequently to make the customer retention higher, by providing a model able to predict the satisfaction of a customer.
 To accomplish this task, we were provided with the the trains.cv, a dataset containing both categorical and numerical features about the customers and their satisfaction regarding different aspects of their experience; once we identified the binary categorical variable "Satisfied" (Y/N) as our target, we decided to approach the problem as a classification task.
 Here are the main steps we followed:

-- **Checking Data Integrity**: we started by checking the dataset for missing values, duplicates and outliers, and then we proceeded to deal with them.
+- **Checking Data Integrity**: we started by checking the dataset for missing values, duplicates and outliers, and then we proceeded to deal with them;

-- **Exploratory Data Analysis**: we performed a thorough analysis of the dataset, in order to understand the relationships between the features and the target, and to identify the most important features.
+- **Exploratory Data Analysis**: we performed a thorough analysis of the dataset, in order to understand the relationships between the features and the target, and to identify the most important features;

 - **Preprocessing**: we encoded the categorical features, and then we standardized the numerical ones.
-- **Splitting**: we split the dataset into training and test set.
+- **Splitting**: we split the dataset into training and test set;

-- **Models Selection and Training**: we trained different models, and we evaluated them based on different metrics.
+- **Models Selection and Training**: we trained different models, and we evaluated them based on different metrics;

-- **Hyperparameters Tuning**: we tuned the hyperparameters of our models, in order to improve their performance.
+- **Hyperparameters Tuning**: we tuned the hyperparameters of our models, in order to improve their performance;

 - **Final Evaluation**: we evaluated our models on the test set, and we drew our final conclusions.

 ## Methods 🕵🏼‍♂️ (section 2)